Cloudy1986/chitter/README.md

 # Chitter

-A twitter clone that allows users to post messages to a public stream.
+A twitter clone that allows users to post 'peeps' to a public stream.
+You can view and interact with the live application [here](https://thawing-dusk-78531.herokuapp.com/).

 ## User stories